SurveyLegend/hapi-docs/README.md

 -   **Scroll spy** — While scrolling through the documentation, the far left navigation will display your current position in the documentation.
 It's swift and remains excellent even for larger documents.

--   **Dark theme** — Includes dark theme.
-Seamless switching between light and dark theme.
+-   **Dark theme** — Seamless switching between light and dark theme.
 Supports `prefers-color-scheme` media query for automatic switching.

 -   **Markdown support** — Use Markdown to describe your API.
 Markdown makes it easy to articulate your documentation.